hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

    behavior:
    1. User transactions are not accepted from the app and events containing user transactions are ignored.
    2. A node in pre-genesis mode can only gossip with other peers in pre-genesis mode.
-   3. If a pre-genesis node encounters a peer that is post-genesis, the pre-genesis node requests the address book and key material from the post-genesis node and restarts itself after successfully validating the key material.
+   3. If a pre-genesis node encounters a peer that is post-genesis, the post-genesis node sents the address book and key material and the pre-genesis node restarts itself after successfully validating the key material.
    4. If the key material cannot be validated, the error is logged and the node remains in pre-genesis mode connecting to other peers.
    5. If all peers are in post-genesis and no peer can provide validatable key material, the node logs a critical error and shuts itself down.
-   6. Active nodes in pre-genesis mode will initiate the tss-bootstrap process by generating a random share for themselves and creating a TssMessage with shares of shares for the total number of shares needed in the genesis roster.
+   6. Active nodes in pre-genesis mode will initiate the tss-bootstrap process by generating a random share for themselves and create a TssMessage with shares of shares for the total number of shares needed in the genesis roster.
    7. When a pre-genesis node has enough key-material to generate the ledger id, the node votes yes that it is ready to adopt the key material.